Abandonment of illegitimate minor children

 The case of Pablo-Gualberto vs. Gualberto V (G.R.
 No 154994, June 28, 2005) enumerates the following compelling reasons: neglect, abandonment, unemployment, immorality, habitual drunkenness, drug addiction, maltreatment of the child, insanity or affliction with a communicable disease.

 If the parent, in this case the mother, is proven to be unfit, this is where substitute parental authority over the child shall come into play.
-Art 216 of the Family Code states that the surviving grandparent; oldest brother or sister, over twenty-one years of age; or the child’s actual custodian, over twenty-one years of age shall have substitute parental authority over the child, in this order.
+Article 216 of the Family Code states that the surviving grandparent; oldest brother or sister, over twenty-one years of age; or the child’s actual custodian, over twenty-one years of age shall have substitute parental authority over the child, in this order.

 In your case, it is unclear if you wish to secure the parental authority of your niece.
 As an aunt, so long as you are over twenty years old, you may petition the court to secure the parental authority of your niece.
 This way you can lawfully secure the physical custody of your niece from the neighbor.

-Need further information and assistance?
-Talk to our Legal team at Duran & Duran-Schulze Law.
-Call us today at (+632) 8478 5826 or send an email to info@duranschulze.com for more information.
+Do you have any further questions that need to be addressed?
+Talk to our team at Duran & Duran-Schulze Law to know more.
+You may reach us at (+632) 8478 5826 or +63 917 194 0482 email info@duranschulze.com for more information.

 Leave a Reply